 Supplemental Information: Martial Arts Instructor (8th Degree Black Belt): FAA Licensed Pilot: Chairman of the American Tae Kwon Do Union, Eastern Region.
 Hobbies & Interests: Travel, Skiing, Karate, Music (Blues), cooking, black history, Economics, and Mentoring.

-Professor Tyechia V. Paul is a lecturer within the department of Management, Marketing and Public Administration.
+Dr. Tyechia V. Paul is a lecturer within the department of Management, Marketing and Public Administration.
 She earned Bachelor of Science and Master of Business Administration degrees from Morgan State University.
-She is currently ABD for her doctorate and is completing her Ph.D. in Business Administration with concentration in Management in 2014.
+She completed her Ph.D. in Business Administration with concentration in Management in 2014.
 Dr. Paul made history by earning the first Ph.D. in Business Administration ever conferred from Hampton University.

-Professor Paul’s research interests include organizational behavior, workforce development, cultural competency, and effects of globalization on developing economies.
-Dr. Paul is an active researcher and has published multiple articles, including “U.S. Manufacturing Unemployment in the Recession: The Impact of Offshoring and Unauthorized Resident Populations” which was published in the Journal of Business and Finance Research.
+Dr. Paul’s research interests include organizational behavior, workforce development, cultural competency, and effects of globalization on developing economies.
+Dr. Paul is an active researcher and has published multiple articles, including “U.S. Manufacturing Unemployment in the Recession: The Impact of Offshoring and Unauthorized Resident Populations”, a co-authored effort, which was published in the Journal of Business and Finance Research.
 Most recently, Dr. Paul published an article "An Evaluation of the Effectiveness of E-Learning, Mobile Learning, and Instructor-Led Training in Organizational Training and Development" in the Journal of Human Resources and Adult Learning.

-Professor Paul is a member of the Academy of Management, the Association for Talent Development (formerly known as the American Society for Training and Development and Alpha Kappa Alpha Sorority, Inc. She serves on the Bowie State University’s IT Advisory Board and the Center for Excellence in Teaching and Learning Advisory Board.
+Dr. Paul is a member of the Academy of Management, the Association for Talent Development (formerly known as the American Society for Training and Development), and Alpha Kappa Alpha Sorority, Inc. She serves on the Bowie State University’s IT Advisory Board and the Center for Excellence in Teaching and Learning Advisory Board.
 Dr. Paul resides in Severn, MD with her husband and son.
-In her spare time, Professor Paul enjoys travelling, jet skiing, trapezing, and parasailing.
+In her spare time, Dr. Paul enjoys traveling, cooking, reading, jet skiing, trapezing, and parasailing.

 Richard Lowery is an assistant professor of management and small business at Bowie State University in Bowie, MD.
 He has served as an adjunct professor at the University of the District of Columbia, Trinity College, and Marymount College of Virginia.
 In over 30 years of teaching, mainly at the undergraduate level but also the graduate level, Professor Lowery has taught business strategy, management, managerial decision-making, finance, small business finance, risk and venture capital, marketing, small business operations, entrepreneurship, operations management, organizational behavior, management of not-for-profit organizations, the business of music and entertainment, and human resources management.
 He maintains an independent management consulting and training practice in metropolitan Washington, DC, and Baltimore, MD.